o-minimal GAGA and a conjecture of Griffiths

 \end{enumerate} \end{thm}

-Note that if the period map $\phi$ is proper and if $X$ and the Griffiths bundle on $X$ are both defined over a subfield $k$ of $\C$ (for example, if the variation comes from a smooth projective family defined over $k$), then it easily follows that the first map $g:X\to Y'$ in the Stein factorization $X\xrightarrow{g}Y'\xrightarrow{h} Y$ of $f$ will also be defined over $k$, as this map is given by the complete linear system of sections of a high enough power of the natural extension of $L$ on a log smooth compactification of $X$ (see Theorem \ref{qproj}).
+Note that if the period map $\phi$ is proper and if $X$ and the Griffiths bundle on $X$ are both defined over a subfield $k$ of $\C$ (for example, if the variation comes from a smooth projective family defined over $k$), then it follows that the first map $g:X\to Y'$ in the Stein factorization $X\xrightarrow{g}Y'\xrightarrow{h} Y$ of $f$ will also be defined over $k$, as this map is given by the complete linear system of sections of a high enough power of the natural extension of $L$ on a log smooth compactification of $X$ (see Theorem \ref{qproj}).

-As a sample application, we have the following immediate corollary\footnote{We prove Theorem \ref{maingriffiths} and Corollary \ref{introcoarse} also for the non-reduced case, subject to a natural admissibility condition arising from the o-minimal structure, which is satisfied for all variations coming from geometry.
-Moreover, a version of Theorem \ref{maingriffiths} for the image in the stack $[\Gamma\backslash\Omega] $ may be obtained by first passing to a level cover.}: